 Column by Kelly Thompson

-Part 2 in a series chronicling my experiences with my novel, including finding an agent and submitting to publishers.
-Part 2 details revision hell, finding a writing group, and a renewed agent search.
+The third in a series chronicling my experiences with my novel, including finding an agent and submitting to publishers.
+Part III details my experience with two agents interested in my novel.

 Column by Jon Gingerich

 Why overwriting and needless instruction have a habit of killing a story every time.

 A look at some examples of first person narratives in fantasy fiction and what makes them work.